henkbirkholz/sacmim/draft-camwinget-sacm-information-model-01.md

 The SACM Information Model (IM) serves multiple purposes:

-* to ensure interoperability between SACM data models that are used as transport encoding,
+* to ensure interoperability between SACM data models that are used as transport encodings,
-* to provide a standardized set on information elements - the SACM Vocabulary - to enable the exchange of content vital to automated security posture assessment, and
+* to provide a standardized set of information elements - the SACM Vocabulary - to enable the exchange of content vital to automated security posture assessment, and
 * to enable secure information sharing in a scalable and extensible fashion in order to support the tasks conducted by SACM components.

 A complete set of requirements imposed on the IM can be found in {{-sacm-req}}.
 The SACM IM is intended to be used for standardized data exchange between SACM components (data in motion).
 Nevertheless, the information elements (IE) and their relationships defined in this document can be leveraged to create and align corresponding data models for data at rest.

-The information model expresses, for example, target endpoint (TE) attributes, guidance or evaluation results.
+The information model expresses, for example, target endpoint (TE) attributes, guidance and evaluation results.
 The corresponding information elements are consumed and produced by SACM components as they carry out tasks.

-The primary tasks that this information model supports (on data,control and management plane) are:
+The primary tasks that this information model supports (on data,control, and management plane) are:

 * TE Discovery
 * TE Characterization